 Peculiarities of Starch Adhesive Application

-Starch is a natural polymer of plant origin.
+Starch is a natural plant polymer.
 It is most often produced from corn, potatoes, and wheat.
 Due to its unique properties and specific characteristics, starch has found application in industrial production.
 Because of its unique formula, it has several uses in industry.
-One of these is bonding.
+One of them is bonding.

 Starch based adhesive applications

-For product labeling, adhesives based on modified starches can be used in the following conditions:
+For product labeling, adhesives based on modified starches can be used in the following cases: